smf-steve/assembly-arms-mips/libraries/clib/README.md

 ---
 # Reference
 In this section, we provide the declaration for all of the subroutines defined by the various _de facto_ standard.
+The prototypes are defined, however, using the Rust system.

 ## \#include <stdlib.h>